gasolin/saihubot/README.md

 :robot: Framework to build :speech_balloon: message/chat bots in the :globe_with_meridians: **Browser**.
 You can add new skills to bot via plugins and extend its ability via addons.
 All with plain javascript. :clap:

-Saihubot's API is very similar to [hubot](https://github.com/github/hubot/)'s API, so developer who have learned hubot-plugins could learn saihu-plugins very quickly. :zap:
+Saihubot's API is very similar to [hubot](https://github.com/github/hubot/)'s API, so a developer who has learned hubot-plugins could learn saihu-plugins very quickly. :zap:

 Check [Online Demo](https://gasolin.github.io/saihubot/)

 ## Features

-* Chat bot works in your browser, without server setup.
+* Chatbot works in your browser, without server setup.
 * Written in plain Javascript, compatible with most browsers
 * Structure is inspired by [hubot](https://github.com/github/hubot/)
   * Regex based message matching